Michael of Cesena: Biography

-This was opposed by Cesena and his supporters, who claimed that in adopting the strict poverty upon which Cesena had insisted in his letters, they were following the example and teaching of Christ and the Apostles.
+Michael of Cesena and his supporters opposed this, asserting that in adopting the strict poverty upon which Cesena had insisted in his letters, they were following the example and teaching of Christ and the Apostles.
 They held the view that since Christ and the Apostles held no property, neither should the Church.
 Thus the controversy finally shifted to a speculative theological question: whether or not it was consonant with Catholic faith to hold that Christ and the Apostles had no property individually or in common, and while in the famous dispute at Narbonne in 1321 the inquisitor John of Belna claimed that it was heretical, Berengarius of Perpignan declared it a Catholic dogma in perfect accordance with the decretals of Nicholas III and Clement V.

 The matter having been brought before John XXII, a further attempt to settle the controversy was made by distinguishing between dominion and simple use, so that both propositions, Christ and the Apostles had no property, i.e., dominion of property, and Christ and the Apostles possessed property, i.e., the use of property, were true.
 In the bull Quia nonnunquam (26 March 1322) the pope declared that he intended merely to explain the decrees of his predecessors, and excommunicated anyone who attempted to misconstrue the meaning of the papal Constitution Quorumdam exigit.

 In June of the same year a general chapter of the order was convoked at Perugia and decided that to assert that Christ and His Apostles possessed no earthly goods was not only not heretical, but sound and Catholic doctrine.
-At the same time, Bonagratia of Bergamo was commissioned to represent the chapter before the papal Curia, at Avignon.
+At the same time, Bonagratia of Bergamo was commissioned to represent the chapter before the Papal Curia, at Avignon.

 Summons to Avignon

-The controversy continued unabated until, in 1327, Cesena was summoned to appear before the pope.
-The latter summoned him to Avignon in 1327 and Cesena eventually agreed to go, after feigning illness and delaying.
+The controversy continued unabated until, in 1327, Michael was summoned to appear before the pope in Avignon in 1327.
+Michael eventually agreed to go, after feigning illness and delaying.
 He obeyed a subsequent summons and was forbidden by the pope under pain of grave censure to leave Avignon.
 He was thus unable to attend the chapter held at Bologna in May of the following year (1328).
 Despite his absence and the protest of the papal legate, he was reelected minister general, the chapter deeming the charges against him insufficient to deprive him of office.

-Cesena managed to win over William of Ockham to his cause.
+Michael managed to win over William of Ockham to his cause.
 Several prelates and princes wrote to the pope on Cesena's behalf.
-In the following year, Cesena, Ockham and a few other high-ranking Franciscans fled from the papal court.
+In the following year, Michael of Cesena, William of Ockham and a few other high-ranking Franciscans fled from the papal court.
 They had apparently wished to seek the protection of King Robert of Naples (who favored their views), but a storm on the Mediterranean forced their galley back to the port of Aigues-Mortes, where they transferred to another ship manned by agents of Louis IV, Holy Roman Emperor and were taken to Pisa.